Xpra-org/xpra/README.md

 # Usage
 ## Initial requirements
-`xpra` must be installed on the client and the host (version matters).
+`xpra` must be installed on the client and the host.

 You can use the html5 client in which case xpra is only required on the host.
-People that are using the html5 client would already be somewhat experienced xpra users.

 ## Seamless Mode
 Run `xterm` on a remote host, display and iteract with it locally (from the client machine):